lijcam/Instruqt/kubernetes-fundamentals/02-deploy-application-using-kubernetes-objects/assignment.md

 ## Deploy the database

-Create the Project, Mongo Deployment and Service.
+Return to the Terminal Tab and Create the Project, Mongo Deployment and Service.

 ```
 oc new-project team-pacman